aisaacn/ECE434/hw02/ReadMe.md

 	Max Voltage: 2.96V
 2) 	296.82ms
 3)	Not close at all, almost three times
-4)	I have no idea why they differ
+4)	I have no idea why they differ						# Yoder:  OS overhead
 5) 	About 20%
 6)	The mean period always stays around 300ms
 	Smaller values increase the processor usage